NextDesignSolutions/NextJtag/README.md

                               stuck and no longer visible to the driver.
 For best results, close any other programs that use USB to communicate with the FPGA before running this.
 Must be run as Administrator.
+  --bw-map FILE               Load a Bittware map file, which contains maps the device DNA to
+                              Bittware serial numbers.
+This will enable the Bittware libraries, which unlocks advanced features for Bittware boards, such as voltage control.
+The Bittworks II Toolkit Lite (2018.6 or later) must be installed and in the default path.
+Additionally, the Bittware boards must have already been configured using the bwconfig utility.
+The map file format consists of lines with the dna followed by the serial, separated by one or more spaces.
+Lines starting with # are ignored.
 ```

 ## Server Usage